mWater/mwater-visualization/src/axes/Axis Design.md

  expr: expression
  aggr: DEPRECATED: optional aggregation (e.g. sum)
  xform: optional transformation to be applied. object with `type` field.
 See below
- colorMap: optional array of { value: value of expression, post-transform, color: html color }
+ colorMap: optional array of color mappings.
+See below
  drawOrder: optional array of category values which define the order in which categories should be rendered
  nullLabel: optional string for null category
  excludedValues: Array of post-xform values to exclude when displaying.